corei8/ordotools/rubrics/ranking.md

 12. Virgins and Widows
 13. False

-## Quality of Primary or Secondary Feasts - index 4
+## 4 - Quality of Primary or Secondary Feasts

-1. Primay feast
+1. Primary feast
 2. Secondary feast
 3. Neither primary nor secondary

-## Quality of the Proper - index 5
+## 5 - Quality of the Proper

 just put 0 for now
 complicated... p.
 306 in Matters Liturgical